JYeswak/brainzest-chatbot-demo/clients/p2_construction/docs/book_meeting_workflow.n8n.md

-# n8n Workflow: Automated Appointment Booking
+# n8n Workflow: Automated Appointment Booking (with Availability Check)

-*   **Objective:** To receive a meeting request from our chatbot's backend and automatically create a new event in Angel's Google Calendar.
+*   **Objective:** To intelligently schedule a meeting by first checking for conflicts, and only creating the event if the time slot is free.
 *   **Trigger:** A webhook call from our `api/index.js` backend.

 ---